 - Talent management – Automation and assistance with critical tasks throughout all stages of the employee lifecycle, from recruiting to onboarding and employee development.

 - HR analytics – Less frequently, HRIS systems have some amount of reporting capabilities to monitor key HR metrics.
-The more advanced tools even use AI to help generate customized insights based on the data the platform captures.
+More advanced tools may even use AI to help generate customized insights.

-- Employee experience tools – More modern HRIS include functions aimed at enhancing the employee experience, including peer-to-peer recognition, employee surveys, and social collaboration hubs.
+- Employee experience tools – A more modern HRIS includes functions to enhance the employee experience, including peer-to-peer recognition, employee surveys, and social collaboration hubs.

-Regardless of how many possible features are available, a quality HRIS should be able to adapt its offerings and include only the most necessary tools based on each organization's unique need.
+Regardless of how many possible features are available, a quality HRIS should be able to provide flexible options that include only the most necessary tools based on an individual organization's unique needs.

 At its core, an HRIS is intended to help manage employee information within an organization’s defined structure or hierarchy.
 It does this by streamlining the entry, storage, and access to multiple types of data, including: